 - The display configuration

 - Any other issue

 HDMI works based on synchronization.
 It connects readily as both devices communicate with each other known as HDMI Handshake.
 If the embedded encryption in HDMI is not readable the device will not operate.

 There are several ways in which an HDMI error can pop up.
 If:

 - The content displayed has a lot of uproar and glitch

 Troubleshooting HDMI problems

 The problem in HDMI might have occurred due to numerous reasons.
 It is recommended to go through the fixes one by one and look at which one proves to be helpful.

 Restart and Reconnect Devices

-Most of the times, the error occurs due to booting issue with the device.
+Most of the time, the error occurs due to a booting issue with the device.
 In case, you find such problems simply reboot and reconnect your devices.
 For a proper pattern initially: